 The Company provides software license and implementation that are bundled together with the sale of license to a customer.
 The software license and implementation can be obtained from other providers and do not significantly customize or modify the license.
 Such services are recognized as a performance obligation satisfied over time.
 Revenue is recognized for these software license and implementation based on the stage of completion.
 Management has assessed that the stage of completion determined based on progress of services is an appropriate measure of progress towards complete satisfaction of these performance obligations under PSAK 72.
-Payment for software license and implementation are complete and therefore a contract asset is recognized over the period in which the software license and implementation are performed to date.
+Payment for software license and implementation is not due from the customer until the software license and implementation are complete and therefore a contract asset is recognized over the period in which the software license and implementation are performed representing the Company's right to consideration for the services performed to date.
 This balance was previously recognized as unbilled work in progress.